UCL/research-computing-with-cpp/01cpp/sec04MemoryManagement.md

 ### Boost Vs Standard Library

 * Boost has become a sandbox for standard C++
+* Boost features become part of standard C++, (different name space)
+* So smart pointers from boost may be in your compiler under `std::`
 * So check your compiler version
-* Boost features may already be in your standard compiler
-* So smart pointers from boost may be in your compiler under `std::`
     * For [MITK](http://www.mitk.org)/[NifTK](http://www.niftk.org): C++11: gcc 4.7.3, clang 3.4, apple clang 5.0, MSVC 17.0.61030.0 (2012 update 4)
+* Or fall back to boost ones

 ### Intrusive Vs Non-Intrusive